MohammedYashHossain/KTD/README.md

 </p>

 <p align="center">
-  A strategic tower defense game featuring giant monsters (kaiju) and advanced defense mechanics.
-Built with Python and Pygame, showcasing object-oriented programming, game development, and real-time system design.
+  I have created a tower defense game based on my love for Kaiju.
+I built it with Python and Pygame, showcasing object-oriented programming, game development, and real-time system design.
 </p>

 ---

-### 🌟 Key Features
+###  Key Features

 <table>
 <tr>